atmos/cinderella/README.md

 ==========

 Cinderella is a CLI app to manage common open source needs on an Mac OSX.
-Checkout the links below for more info.
+Checkout the link below for more info.

 Installing
 ==========